How to Get a Contract

 Contract Request Phases:

 To receive a regular Housing Contract from any of the Penn State campuses, you must participate in the Contract Request process.
 You may submit a Contract Request anytime during the Contract Request Phase.
-The date that a student submits a Contract Request is not referenced when offers are made.
-Submitting a Contract Request in the beginning of the process does not give a student a greater chance of receiving an offer than someone who submitted before the request process ends.
+Please note that this is not a first-come, first-served process.
+Submitting a Contract Request as early as possible won't increase your chances of receiving an offer.

-Once the Contract Request phase ends, students will be randomly selected beginning to receive a Contract Offer from the group of students who submitted a Contract Request.
+Once the Contract Request phase ends, students will be selected randomly to receive a Contract Offer.
 It is your responsibility to log on to eLiving regularly to check for a Contract Offer.
 You must accept your offer by the expiration date indicated on your Contract Offer.
 If you do not accept the offer within this time period, your offer will be forfeited.
 If, after the Contract Offer has expired, you decide that you still want to live on campus, you will need to add your name to the Waitlist.

 Types of contracts: You may be offered either a regular or a supplemental contract.
 Once you have accepted the Housing Contract, you are legally bound to that contract for the fall and spring semesters.
 You may not cancel the contract after it has been submitted.

-Making modifications: You may make changes to your housing preferences and meal plan selection after you accept your Housing Contract until the modification deadline.
+Making modifications: You may change your housing preferences and meal plan selection after you accept your Housing Contract until the modification deadline.